khazaei/vision-hist/README.md

 ### He Initialization

-He initialization, also known as Kaiming initialization, described in "Delving deep into rectifiers: Surpassing human-level performance on ImageNet classification - He, K. et al. (2015)." was designed for networks with ReLU activation.
-As in glorot initialization, the variance of the distribution is scaled by fan in, to keep consistent statistics across activations.
-In addition, the variance is multiplied by two to compensate for the ReLU activation.
+He initialization, also known as Kaiming initialization, described in the paper "Delving Deep into Rectifiers:
+Surpassing Human-Level Performance on ImageNet Classification - He, K. et al. (2015)," was specifically designed for networks using ReLU activation.
+Similar to glorot initialization, He initialization scales the variance of the distribution based on the fan-in to maintain consistent statistics across activations.
+Additionally, the variance is doubled to compensate for the ReLU activation, which can create an imbalance by pushing half of its outputs to zero.
-ReLU can potentially create imbalance in the variance of the activations because they push half their output to zero.
-He initialization compensates for this effect.
+This adjustment helps to stabilize the variance of the activations, mitigating the effect of ReLU's zeroing out.

 ```python
 nn.init.kaiming_normal_(m.weight, mode='fan_out', nonlinearity='relu')